CERTCC/CERT-Guide-to-CVD/docs/introduction/cvd_is_a_process.md

 The CVD process continues until the answers to these questions are "nothing," and "nobody."

 Simple enough?
 Hardly.
-If it were, this document would be considerably shorter.
+If it were, this documentation would be considerably shorter.
 But with this simple iterator in mind, we'll be better able to frame our discussion.